-Figure 2D: Voter Registration.
+Figure 2E: Voter Registration

-The centre of this process is the Electoral Roll Database or the voters database.
-The input into this Database is the outcome of communications between "a voter" and "an Election Authority".
+The centre of this process is the Electoral Roll Database or the Voters' Database.
+The input into this database is the outcome of communications between 'a voter' and 'an Election Authority'.
 The subject of this correspondence can vary from adding a voter to modifying a voter; deletion of a voter is considered as part of modification.

 This schema of data exchange is recommended irrelevant of the method a voter uses to supply his information.
 For example, a voter could register online or simply by completing a voter's form and posting the signed form.
-In the latter case, this schema is to be followed when converting the paper form into the electoral DB.
+In the latter case, this schema is to be followed when converting the paper form into the electoral database.